zuplo/docs/docs/articles/tunnel-troubleshooting.md

 # For brevity, the commands assume that you have exported your API key as an environment variable,
 # export ZUPLO_API_KEY=zpka_d67b7e241bb948758f415b79aa8exxxx_2efbxxxx

-zup tunnel list # Get the list of tunnels zup tunnel describe --tunnel-id tnl_xxxxxxxxxxx # Narrow it down to the problematic tunnel
+zuplo tunnel list # Get the list of tunnels zuplo tunnel describe --tunnel-id tnl_xxxxxxxxxxx # Narrow it down to the problematic tunnel
 ```

-Check the `status` field from the output of `zup tunnel describe`.
-If it is
+Check the `status` field from the output of `zuplo tunnel describe`.
+If it's
-"down" that means that your tunnel is not up.
+"down" that means that your tunnel isn't up.
 If you are using a Docker
 container, check the container for errors.
 It takes a few seconds for new
 tunnels to register with the Cloudflare network for the first time.

 ## Tunnel Logging

-If the tunnel is up (as verified in the previous step) but you are not seeing
+If the tunnel is up (as verified in the previous step) but you aren't seeing any
-any traffic, you can inspect the logs to see if there are any network or IAM
+traffic, you can inspect the logs to see if there are any network or IAM issues
-issues that might be blocking a connection.
+that might be blocking a connection.

 The tunnel by default logs only errors.
-For the purposes of debugging, it is
+For the purposes of debugging, it's
 useful to set a more verbose log level.
 To set logging to a different level,
 simply set the environment variable `TUNNEL_LOGLEVEL` on your Zuplo tunnel
 instance to `debug`.
 Other log levels available are `info`, `warn`, `error`, and